h2oai/datatable/docs/api/frame/__getitem__.rst

         The row selector.

-        If this is an integer or a slice, then the behavior is the same as in Python when working on a list with :attr:`nrows` elements.
+        If this is an integer or a slice, then the behavior is the same as in Python when working on a list with :attr:`nrows <Frame.nrows>` elements.
 In particular, the integer value must be within the range ``[-nrows; nrows)``.
 On the other hand when `i` is a slice, then either its start or end or both may be safely outside the row-range of the frame.
 The trivial slice ``:`` always selects all rows.